HandCash/handcash-connect-sdk-docs/README.md

 # HandCash Connect SDK for NodeJS

-Bitcoin App SDK - Connect HandCash wallets to your apps and games.
+BitCoin App SDK - Connect HandCash wallets to your apps and games.